-In 2016 the Bank recognised reversal of impairment loss on buildings and other real estate in the amount of KZT 586 million (Note 10).
+In 2016, the Bank recognised a reversal of impairment loss on buildings and other real estate in the amount of KZT 586 million (Note 10).

-Notes to the Separate Financial Statements (Continued) For the Year Ended 31 December 2016 (in Kazakhstani Tenge and in millions, unless otherwise stated)
+Notes to the Separate Financial Statements (Continued) For the Year Ended 31 December 2016

 21. Due to banks and financial institutions